Professor Mark Morelli is a Professor of Philosophy at Loyola Marymount University. I have taught Philosophy at LMU for 40 years.

 Kant, Fichte, Schelling, and Hegel

-An Introduction to the thought of Hegel
+An Introduction of Hegel

 The fundamental work of Bernard Lonergan